OmniBlocks/telewarp/src/views/terms.md

 If you can't be bothered to read this, fine.
 Just don't be a jerk.

+As long as you follow the [Scratch Community Guidelines](https://scratch.mit.edu/community_guidelines/), you're good.

 You may not upload projects that:
 * Infringe on copyright
 * Contain malware or viruses